briwi/hide-tab-close/README.md

 # hide-tab-close
-A simple Zen browser mod that hides the tab close button.
+A simple mod that hides the tab close button.
 Either for pinned tabs (default), normal tabs or both.